Overview of 2024 Data

 Local and State LGBTQ Funding, by U.S. State

-Use the buttons below to explore maps of total LGBTQ funding by state, as well as funding specifically for TGNCNBi communities and causes by state.
+Use the buttons below to explore maps of total LGBTQ funding by state, as well as funding specifically for TGNCNBi communities and issues by state.

 All LGBTQ Funding by State